Lay3rLabs/wavs-hats/README.md

 - Re-test and run examples
 - Finish Hat Creator script + component + docs

+NOTE: these are NOT audited and NOT PRODUCTION READY.
+Right now they work by letting anyone to trigger events that cause the services to run, and meant only for experimentation.

 ## Overview
 The AVS consists of Solidity contracts that communicate with WAVS and Hats Protocol as well as off-chain Rust components compiled to WASM that implement the actual eligibility and toggle checking logic.